utility-libraries/debuglib-py/README.md

 python debugger tool with easy integration into any program

-> Installation currently only from source as the project is under development
->
-> To install the development version and test everything use:
+> To install the development version use:
 > `pip3 install git+https://github.com/utility-libraries/debuglib-py.git@dev#egg=debuglib[all]`

 ## Installation